emonica/conference_central/README.md

 - `startTime` e.g. 11:30
 - `location`

-New sessions are created as children of a specific conference.
+New sessions are created as __children__ of a specific conference.

-When creating a new session, a user can enter either the name/email of a potentially new speaker, or chose from a list of already registered speakers.
+When creating a new session, a user can enter either the name/email of a potentially new speaker, or choose from a list of already registered speakers.

 Also, if a date is entered for the session, a check is made during validation to ensure it corrsponds with the parent conference's start and end dates.